2/19/2025

 Phil Gibbs

-point margin improvement expectations, just counts as I guess over the next three to five years, how much of that is getting some meat or profit back in precision optics versus, you know, anything else you could be doing over the portfolio?
-Because I would imagine obviously moving from a negative EBITDA to a positive EBITDA situation there is obviously going to do a lot to get you a decent way of the amount there.
+Thank you.
+And then as you look at your 300 basis point margin improvement expectations, just couch this, I guess, over the next three to five years, how much of that is getting some meat or profit back in precision optics versus anything else you could be doing over the portfolio because I would imagine obviously moving from a negative EBITDA to a positive EBITDA situation there is obviously going to do a lot to get you a decent way of the amount there.
 But maybe some thoughts around what are the big moving pieces?

 speaker